Shrushti2004/VisualAssistantFinal/README.md

 🧑💻 Setup & Installation:
+1.put all the files in single folder
+2.make sure you have installed all requirements 3.please add your own groq api key

-Follow these steps to get your assistant running locally: cd VU-Chat-Assistant pip install -r requirements.txt
+4..Follow these steps to get your assistant running locally: cd VU-Chat-Assistant pip install -r requirements.txt
-# (Optional) Configure .env for API keys or DB settings.
+#Configure .env for API keys or DB settings.
 uvicorn app.main:app --reload

 🕹️ Usage Instructions: